 If you’re an employer looking for guidance on returning to work during the pandemic, we have produced a Return to Work Risk Assessment Package, which consists of a comprehensive risk assessment document together with a handy checklist to ensure the key risks are covered.
 The risk assessment and checklist are applicable across all workplaces.
-This document package is available for purchase and immediate download using the button here.

 If you would like a more bespoke approach, or simply to be reassured that your approach and return to work arrangements are optimal, please contact us so we can discuss this.